PheonixRiseOfTheSapience/AegisSapience-X11-License/README.md

 3. Updating and Attribution for Alternative Licenses 3.1.
 The alternative creator(s) of the Alternative License must ensure that all relevant contact and attribution information is accurate and properly updated in the License text.
 3.2.
 Any failure to include accurate attribution, ownership, and contact details may invalidate the legality of the Alternative License.
 3.3.
-Attribution to the original [Your Name or Entity] License must be preserved, but ownership credit for the alternative version must not imply ownership or endorsement by [Your Name or Entity].
+Attribution to the original PheonixRiseOfTheSapience X11 License must be preserved, but ownership credit for the alternative version must not imply ownership or endorsement by [Your Name or Entity].

 4. Prohibition on Misrepresentation
 4.1.
-Alternative Licenses must not misrepresent their relationship to the [Your Name or Entity] License or its author.
+Alternative Licenses must not misrepresent their relationship to the PheonixRiseOfTheSapience X11 License or its author.
 4.2.
 Alternative Licenses must not create false impressions of endorsement, shared ownership, or legal connection with [Your Name or Entity].

 5. Prohibition on Exclusive Claims for Alternative Licenses